cde/MacBook-dev-setup-js/README.md

     command -v nvm

--  You can also install it with:
+Assuming you have successfully installed nvm.
+The following will install the latest version of node.

+     nvm install node --reinstall-packages-from=node

+2)  Homebrew

     brew update
     brew install node

+or

+    brew update
+    brew install node

+3) N

+N is an npm-based node version manager.
+First, you have to install some version of node, then running

+    npm install -g n

+Assuming you have successfully installed n.
+The following will install the latest version of node.

+     sudo n latest

-- Or download pre-built [installer](https://nodejs.org/en/) for your platform.
+4) Or download pre-built [installer](https://nodejs.org/en/) for your platform.

 ## Npm
 Npm is the package manager for JavaScript.
 It's installed when you install Node.js